moax342/us_states-guess-game/README.md

 ## Credits

-This project was developed as part of the 100 Days of Code challenge, inspired by the idea of learning while coding and building practical projects.
+This project was developed as part of the 100 Days of Code challenge, inspired by Agela Yu Course the idea of learning while coding and building practical projects.

 ## License